-Growing up, sadly my physical issues and emotional issues were never recognised or discussed.
-It wasn’t so much that I was silenced, I just knew not to talk about anything.
+Growing up, my physical issues and emotional issues were never recognised or discussed.
+It wasn’t so much that I was silenced, I knew not to talk about it.

 After my hospital and physiotherapy appointments nothing was ever discussed either.
 It was assumed I would go and that was it.
 It would be like losing a loved one that loved one never being spoken about, never existing.

-When I first found out that I had Cerebral Palsy in my mid 40’s, I mentioned it briefly so that all my family were aware I knew, then it went back into the shadows.
-I was expected to get on with it.
+When I first found out that I had cerebral palsy at the age of 46, I mentioned it briefly so that all my family were aware I knew, then it went back into the shadows.
+I was just expected to get on with it.

-Sadly, even to this day, my disability is never out of the shadows.
+Even to this day, my disability is never out of the shadows.
 It’s like the elephant in the room.
-Everyone knows about it, knows it exists, knows it’s there, but it’s never spoken about.
+Everyone knows about it, they know it exists, they know it’s there, but it’s never spoken about.

-The only time I discuss or mention my Cerebral Palsy is when I blog about it on the site.
+The only time I discuss or mention it is when I blog about it on the site.
 It is a part of who I am.
 My disability should be spoken about because it exists.